pimutils/vdirsyncer/docs/tutorial.rst

 - `AUR package for ArchLinux <https://aur.archlinux.org/packages/vdirsyncer>`_
 - `pkgsrc <http://pkgsrc.se/time/py-vdirsyncer>`_
+- Debian and Ubuntu don't have packages, but make a manual installation especially hard.
+See :ref:`debian-urllib3`.

 If there is no package for your distribution, you'll need to :ref:`install vdirsyncer manually <manual-installation>`.
 There is an easy command to